apecloud/kubeblocks/docs/user_docs/installation/uninstall-kbcli-and-kubeblocks.md

 3. Delete a folder named `.kbcli`.

-   kbcli creates a folder named `/.kbcli` under the C:\Users\username directory to store configuration information and temporary files.
+   kbcli creates a folder named `.kbcli` under the C:\Users\username directory to store configuration information and temporary files.
 You can delete this folder after uninstalling kbcli.

 </TabItem>